elizabeth-trotter/angularpokemon/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+---

+# Learning Objectives
+1. Create the project & File structure
+    - app.component.css => the stylesheet for our component, we put css in this file
+    - app.component.html => the template for our components, we put html in this file
+    - app.component.spec.ts => the unit test file, don't touch for now
+    - app.component.ts => the class for our component, we put TypeScript in this file

+2. Displaying data
+    - Data Binding allows us to use data from our class file inside of our template
+        - Interpolation Binding {{}} => allows us to display the value of properties inside the template

+3. Components
+    - ng generate component ./components/pokemon

+4. Routing
+5. Services & Fetching
+6. Interfaces
+7. Passing data - Parent to child & Display fetched data
+8. Pipes
+9. User input